Reducing Pharmaceutical Supply Chain Inefficiencies Through Monitoring and Automation

 Almost any local sensor can relay data through the Sonicu Duo communicating meter.

-Data is transmitted online via a secure cloud for constant and consistent monitoring.
+Data is transmitted online via a secure cloud for continuous monitoring.

 Any activity outside the set normal range is flagged automatically and reported, making it easier to respond to any arising issues faster.